 Tinder signs deal with D.C.
 United The club has announced that it has partnered with Tinder, the dating mobile app, to create Swipe-Right-Night on Friday for its meeting with New York City FC (7 pm ET, UniMas).
 The organization is hoping to more personally connect with the hundreds of thousands of people in the Metro D.C. area that use the app.

-Club Sportal signs deal with D.C.
+Club Sportal sponsors D.C.
 United VIENNA, Va., Sept.
 15, 2015 /PRNewswire/ -- ClubSportal, the provider of innovative technology for promoting player development in youth athletics, announced today that it has partnered with D.C.
 United to bring its player development platform to the Major League Soccer team's Pre-Academy and Development Academy programs.